nduntz/Clunkly_Soundboard/README.md

   a forward and back button
-  Sound button (my app has duplicating 3x4 grid for each board) Long sound button (Use for longer soundbites that you wish to turn on and off)
+  Sound button (my app has duplicating 3x4 grid for each board) Long sound button (Use for longer soundbites that you wish to turn on and off) Also a buggy swipe menu to use inplace of forward and back buttons Have fun!

-Have fun!